manvic14/Survey_Fairness_Graphs/README.md

-# Fairness for Machine Learning on Graphs : a survey
+# Fairness for Machine Learning on Graphs : a Survey

 This repository contains additional elements for the survey paper on fairness for Machine Learning, including :